tslenter/RSX-RSC/README.txt

     - Choose option 1 to install the core
     - Choose option 10 to install the RSC version (Remote Syslog Classic)
     - Choose option 12 to install the RSX version
 c.
-RSX is only supported on Ubuntu 18.04.2 or higher
+RSX is only supported on Ubuntu 18.04.2 or higher and Debian 10.x adn higher

 8. Optional configuration
 8.1 Integrate Active Directory LDAP authentication for Apache 2: